 The easiest way to work out your journey is to use the Journey Planner.

-You can also park in the city and walk in.
-See map below.
+You can also park in the city and walk to Commonwealth Park in 20 minutes.
+The map is available here.

 Two wheels can be the easiest way to navigate to Commonwealth Park.
 However, if riding a pushbike or E-scooter, please be aware there will be a lot of people enjoying the festivities.
 Please ensure you keep a safe speed and consider dismounting and walking through crowded areas.